-I was born and raised in Fort Worth, TX.
-I moved to Oklahoma to attend the University of Oklahoma and remained in Oklahoma City after graduating.
-I graduated with a BBA in International Business and Economics, with a Spanish Minor.
-I accepted a job with the Boeing Company and worked in various functions on multiple defense platforms there over nine years, including Finance, Project Management, and Program Planning.
-In 2017, I decided it was time to move home to be closer to family.
-I accepted a job with Lockheed Martin in their Missiles and Fire Control division.
-I currently lead a team of eight Program Planners across multiple hardware and software redesign programs.
-In 2020, I received my MBA from Pepperdine University.
-I have two rescue dogs, both seniors now.
-I am very passionate about animals and animal welfare.
-I love traveling, crossword puzzles, jigsaw puzzles, reading, and hiking.
-I hope to visit all of the National Parks in my lifetime.
-I’m very excited to be working with THN!
+Clare was born and raised in Fort Worth, TX.
+She moved to Oklahoma to attend the University of Oklahoma and remained in Oklahoma City after graduating.
+Clare graduated with a BBA in International Business and Economics, with a Spanish Minor.
+She accepted a job with the Boeing Company and worked in various functions on multiple defense platforms there over nine years, including Finance, Project Management, and Program Planning.

 Pam Boich, Secretary

-Pamela had spent many years supporting animal sanctuaries, horse rescue, and dog rescue charities when she decided it was time to support finding solutions to root problems affecting animal welfare.
-Pamela is now thrilled to join the board for Texas Humane Network while continuing to serve as an advisory board member to THLN.
+Pamela had spent many years supporting various animal charities when she decided it was time to join THLN to help solve root problems affecting animals.
+Pamela is proud to be a Texas Humane Network board member while continuing to serve as an advisory board member to THLN.

 Amy Hickox, Director